 Harfang and LaSalle Announce Completion of Merger

-This transaction consolidates the contiguous gold exploration assets of Lasalle's Radisson and Harfang's Serpent properties, James Bay Region, Qu?bec, both of which will benefit from operational efficiency, synergies and a combined exploration strategy as the projects advance, along with an extensive portfolio of highly prospective exploration projects in Qu?bec and Ontario.
+This transaction consolidates the contiguous gold exploration assets of Lasalle's Radisson and Harfang's Serpent properties, James Bay Region, Québec, both of which will benefit from operational efficiency, synergies and a combined exploration strategy as the projects advance, along with an extensive portfolio of highly prospective exploration projects in Québec and Ontario.

 Transaction Highlights